s132048/docs-korean-cpython/Doc/library/difflib.rst

    on blanks or hard tabs.

    The optional arguments *a* and *b* are sequences to be compared; both default to empty strings.
-The elements of both sequences must be :term:`hashable`.
+The elements of both sequences must be :term:`해쉬가능(hashable)`.

    The optional argument *autojunk* can be used to disable the automatic junk heuristic.